Commemorating the Surrey Men and Women Involved in the First World War

 Both local and global communities will drive the project.
 Research undertaken by local groups and individuals will be fundamental to the project.
 Descendants and relatives of the men and women involved in the First World War have migrated around the world but retain a connection with Surrey.
 Re-engaging both local and global communities is a key part of the project.

 Everyone will be encouraged to get involved.
-Members of Surrey’s wide diversity of cultural and faith groups can help enrich the stories of the people and communities.
+Members of Surrey’s wide diversity of cultural and faith groups can help enrich the stories of people and communities.
 People of all ages will be able to contribute to the project, learn valuable new skills and find out more about their local and national heritage.
 The project will actively encourage young people to become involved.

-Surrey Heritage plans to work with a wide range or national and local partners including the Imperial War Museum; War Memorials Trust; The National Archives; Royal Holloway University of London; regimental museums and archives; local history centres and societies; schools; Surrey’s Duke of Edingburgh Award scheme coordinator; faith, sports and community groups and especially those groups and individuals not currently actively involved in heritage.
+Surrey Heritage plans to work with a wide range of national and local partners including the Imperial War Museum; War Memorials Trust; The National Archives; Royal Holloway University of London; regimental museums and archives; local history centres and societies; schools; Surrey’s Duke of Edinburgh Award scheme co-ordinator; faith, sports and community groups and especially those groups and individuals not currently actively involved in heritage.

-The project will commence in 2015.
+The project commenced in 2015.
 As research progresses and stories are uncovered, there will be a series of small-scale activities and events relating to key First World War events leading up to Remembrance Sunday 2018.

 The project will continue to evolve as more information is gathered and public contributions are added.
-The project momentum will be sustained after November 2018 by incorporating it into the day-to-day work of Surrey Heritage and through the presentation on a dedicated website, which will enable members of the public to continue to add information and ensure it is accessible to future generations.
+The project momentum will be sustained after November 2018 by incorporating it into the day-to-day work of Surrey Heritage and through presentation on a dedicated website, which will enable members of the public to continue to add information and ensure it is accessible to future generations.

 The project will focus on relating information to the local community whilst providing accessibility for the global community.

 Physical displays and accessible information in local communities will be supported and enhanced by an on-line digital display and a searchable database presented on the project website.